W.D. Hutchison1, Suzanne Wold-Burkness1, and Angie Ambourn2

 Swede midge belongs to the gall-making family Cecidomyiidae, where their feeding leads to distorted plant tissue.
 Damage caused by swede midge larval feeding ranges from puckered leaf tissue, scarring, to plants with blind heads.
 Similar symptoms may be attributed to other sources, such as nutrient deficiencies and herbicide damage; therefore the presence of larvae is needed for accurate identification.

-Varietal Preference by Swede midge
+Varietal Preference by Swede Midge

 Researchers at the University of Guelph (Ontario, Canada), conducted trials in 2001-2003 to determine Swede midge susceptibility to cultivars of broccoli, cabbage, cauliflower and Brussels sprouts.
 They found broccoli to be most susceptible.
 Of the broccoli evaluated, ‘Paragon’, ‘Eureka’ and ‘Packman’ had the highest damage ratings in the three-year study, while ‘Triathlon’, ‘Regal’ and ‘Everest’ showed lower susceptibility and slower symptom development in at least one of three years.
 In the 3-year study, there was no difference in susceptibility in red and green cabbages, nor between white, red or burgundy cauliflower cultivars; ‘Jade Cross’ Brussels sprouts showed low susceptibility to swede midge.

 Information from Michigan State University, indicates that systemic neonicotinoids are a useful tool for controlling this pest.
 In a New York greenhouse study, foliar applications of Assail 30SG (acetamiprid) controlled larvae on cauliflower transplants using nine-day spray intervals.
-Field settings are more of a challenge because swede midge tends to hide from foliar contact insecticides under leaves near the growing tip.
+Field settings are more of a challenge because swede midge tends to hide from foliar applied contact insecticides on the underside of leaves near the growing tip.
 In New York field trials, clothianidin and thiamethoxam seed treatments offered 100 percent control of larvae for 3-5 weeks, and soil drenches of acetamiprid, imidacloprid and thiamethoxam were 100 percent effective for up to 7 weeks to control the feeding larvae.

 Kikkert, J., C. Hoepting, A. Shelton, M. Chen, P. Wang, Q. Wu, J.-Z. Zhao.
 2017.
 Swede midge information center for the United States.
 Cornell University.
 Retrieved from http://web.entomology.cornell.edu/shelton/swede-midge/index.html